sql-machine-learning/elasticdl/doc/data_io_pipeline_design.md

     <div style="
     display: inline-block;
     color: #999;
-    padding: 2px;"><em>Figure 1 </em>. elasticdl data IO pipeline</div>
+    padding: 2px;"><em>Figure 1 </em>.
+ElasticDL data IO pipeline</div>
 </center>

-Let's take RecordIO file for example.
+Let's take the RecordIO file for example.
 After a worker is launched, it will send request to get tasks from the master.
 Each task contains the record index range [m, m+N) which can locate records in RecordIO file.
 DataReader read N records from RecordIO file by task index range and yield each record to create a generator.
 Then the worker will perform the following steps to consume the record data from the generator:

 1. Create a dataset by [tf.data.Dataset.from_generator](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#from_generator).
 2. Convert dataset by dataset_fn user defined to generate features and labels.